pek-si/byc-lyzer/README.md

 - 0.9.2: Added a table for Mission Deck.
 - 0.9.3: Fixed an issue with piloted vipers.
 - 0.9.4: Added a feature to export 'End of Game Summary'.
-- 0.9.5: Added a feature to fill the seed input based on URL fragment.
+- 0.9.5: Added a feature to pre-fill the seed input based on URL fragment (for example, #/seed/[baseseed]).
 - 0.9.6: Added a table for Trauma Tokens.
+- 1.0.0: The previous game state can now be inspected once the game has finished.